 Your Turn:

-Story 3: Jenny’s Peace
+Story 3: Jenny’s Happiness

 The last story Forrest shared was about Jenny, the love of his life.
 Jenny had a tumultuous life, filled with trauma and hardship.
 Forrest never stopped loving her, and when they were finally together, it wasn’t about the house they lived in or the things they had—it was about the time they spent together, the walks they took, and the memories they made.